Webinar Marketing – How to Sell Your Expertise with Webinars

 These are typically single session events that happen on a single day.
 Multi-session or multi-day events are virtual conferences, not Webinars.
 I’ve written about them in other places, but they are not what I’m talking about here.

 Webinars have long been used as marketing tools by businesses of all types, but they are especially valuable to course creators, consultants, coaches and other experts who need a scalable way to showcase their expertise.
-Webinars are popular for the obvious reason that the are much less expensive and complex to host that a traditional conference or seminar.
+Webinars are popular for the obvious reason that the are much less expensive and complex to host than a traditional conference or seminar.
 And they can accommodate an almost unlimited audience and reach participants around the world.

 Webinars have many different uses and purposes.
 As a subject matter expert, you can use webinars to: